 There are so many different types of mushrooms.
 Here are just a few that we enjoy:

-- Button – This is probably the most common type of mushroom.
+- Button mushrooms – This is probably the most common type of mushroom.
 They’re white with a mild flavor and come in sizes ranging from small (button size) to large.

 - Cremini (or Crimini) – They are between a button mushroom and a portobello, which may also be called baby Bellas.
-They’re brown with a firm, meaty texture and earthy flavor.
+They’re brown with a firm, meaty texture, and earthy flavor.

 - Portobello – This is a cremini mushroom that’s fully matured.
 They are brown in color, with a meaty texture and large shape, making them perfect for stuffing or using as a bun for vegan burgers.